mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   go
   ```

-## V - Run the following script to prime the database for the demo:
+## 5 - Run the following script to prime the database for the demo:

   1) Using SQL Ops Studio (https://docs.microsoft.com/en-us/sql/sql-operations-studio/download?view=sql-server-2017), connect to SQL Server 2017 on your virtual machine and run the following SQL Script:
   ```